 Iterative smoothers take this insight into account to improve estimation performance.
-By iteratively refining the linearisation \cref{eq:def:lin:state_space_model}, the algorithms can improve the estimates by using successively better linearisations.
-Given an estimate of the posterior moments $\xHatItSeq{i-1}, \PHatItSeq{i-1}$, we obtain a new linear approximation $\affAppParam{i}$, from which new estimates of the moments $\xHatItSeq{i}, \PHatItSeq{i}$ are obtained, using \rts smoothing \cite{bayes_filter_book}.
-The two-step process is iterated
+By iteratively refining the linearisation in \cref{eq:def:lin:state_space_model}, the algorithms improve the estimates by using successively better linearisations.
+Given estimates of the posterior moments $\xHatItSeq{i}, \PHatItSeq{i}$, we obtain a new linear approximation $\affAppParam{i+1}$, from which new estimates of the moments $\xHatItSeq{i+1}, \PHatItSeq{i+1}$ are obtained using \rts smoothing \cite{bayes_filter_book}.
+In summary, the following two-step process is iterated:

-The starting estimate of the moments are commonly, but not necessarily, the output of the corresponding non-iterative smoother.
-Hopefully, with every iteration, the estimates of the posterior grow closer to the true posterior until the linearisation point is approximately chosen with respect to the true posterior.
+The initial estimates of the moments are commonly, but not necessarily, the output of the corresponding non-iterative smoother.
+Hopefully, with every iteration, the estimates of the posterior grow closer to the true posterior until the linearisation point is chosen with respect to the true posterior distribution.